-Also keep in mind that videos in the Publisher section need to include at least 400 words of text.
-Use this to explain your video, or even include a transcription of the audio from your video.
+Also, keep in mind that videos in the Publisher section need to include at least 400 words of text.
+Use this to explain your LinkedIn video, or even include a transcription of the audio from your LinkedIn video post.

 Video Updates appear in your timeline.
 This, of course, is similar to a status update you would make in Facebook, and you should take a similar approach when choosing a video format for LinkedIn.